kcbighuge/SDCND-MPC-Project/README.md

 ## Polynomial Fitting and MPC Preprocessing
 #### A polynomial is fitted to waypoints.
 If preprocess waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

-They yellow line marks the waypoints path with a polynomial fitted to waypoints received from telemtry.
+The yellow line marks the waypoints path with a polynomial fitted to waypoints received from telemetry.

 ## Model Predictive Control with Latency
 #### Implement Model Predictive Control that handles a 100 millisecond latency.
 Provides details on how to deal with latency.

-The current implementation deals with the 100ms latency by using a timestep `dt` value of 0.16, which is larger than the 0.1s latency value.
+The current implementation deals with the 100ms latency by using a timestep `dt` value of 0.11, which is larger than the 0.1s latency value.